Online File Compressors Privacy Risks on Windows

 | IP address | Rough location and network identity |

-“We delete after 24 hours” is better than indefinite storage, but it is still 24 hours on disks you do not control.
+“We delete after 24 hours” is better than indefinite storage.
+It is still a day on disks you do not control.
 Legal and healthcare workflows often need zero third-party copies.

-Incident response teams also care about file names in logs.
-A PDF named Acme-Contract-vFinal.pdf tells a story even if the bytes are gone.
-Local compress avoids that leak entirely.
+A PDF named Acme-Contract-vFinal.pdf tells a story in logs even after bytes are gone.
+Local compress avoids that leak.

-The upload is not just visible pixels.
-JPEG and HEIC photos may carry EXIF GPS coordinates and camera serials.
-PDF files embed author names and embedded fonts.
-MP4 video can include device and creation metadata.
+Uploads are more than visible pixels.
+JPEG and HEIC may carry EXIF GPS and camera serials.
+PDF files embed author names.
+MP4 can include device and creation metadata.

-Compressors may preserve that metadata in the output file.
-They may also retain the original in logs or crash dumps.
-Local processing on your PC keeps metadata under your control until you choose to strip or edit it.
+Compressors may keep that metadata in the output.
+They may also retain originals in logs or crash dumps.
+Local processing on your PC keeps metadata under your control until you strip or edit it.

 | Task | Try first | Batch option |